SebastianSoendergaard/SimpleObjectDb/README.md

 Stores the objects as files.
 Each object type has a dedicated folder with one file per object.
 The object id is used for the filename making it very easy to navigate the filesystem and identify the relevant files.

 #### SQL Server
 Uses MS SQL Server as backing database.
 Each object type has a dedicated table with one row per object.
-The required database and tables is automatically created.
+The required database, schemas and tables is automatically created.

 #### PostgreSql
 Uses PostgreSql as backing database.
 Each object type has a dedicated table with one row per object.
-The required database and tables is automatically created.
+The required database, schemas and tables is automatically created.

 ### Usage